woman handing tea to another woman

 Exchange Visitors who come to receive graduate medical education or training, usually consisting of a residency or fellowship program, are subject to the home residence requirement.

-How do you know if you are subject?
+How do you know if you are subject to Section 212(e)?

 Waiver of the Two-Year Home Residency Requirement